top of page

 Preschool

+SLCC operates out of a cottage-like home nestled in the Silver Lake neighborhood.
 At SLCC, we believe every child is a competent learner who deserves our respect.
 We value the wisdom of pedogogista Loris Malaguzzi, the founder of the Reggio Emilia philosophy, who stated, “The child has a hundred languages, a hundred hands, a hundred thoughts, a hundred ways of thinking, of playing, of speaking.”
 We must provide a variety of learning experiences that meet the needs of each individual child in order for them to fully express themselves and develop to their fullest potential.
+We deeply value many of the tenants of Reggio philosophy.
+Our practicum and approach to learning culls from our combined 30+ years of working experience in early education contexts along with the works of John Gottman, Marshall Rosenberg, Lev Vygotsky, Magda Gerber, and Loris Malaguzzi along with their contemporaries.
+We weave these approaches through the fabric of our creativity framework and through a data-driven lens.

 dottedborder.png